mongodb/specifications/source/auth/auth.rst

 invalid cache values at a regular interval, or during every authentication attempt.

-The cache keys MUST include the principal name (or empty string) and the actually used socket address and port for the current server.
+The cache keys MUST include the username (or empty string) and the actually used socket address and port for the current server.
-Using the socket address and port accounts for the case when two different servers use the same principal name but could be configurated differently.
+Using the socket address and port accounts for the case when two different servers use the same username but could be configurated differently.
-There is an edge case where if the same principal name is used and two aliases to the same local host address are given, there will be duplicate user/device interactions, unless the driver can resolve the local host address as well.
+There is an edge case where if the same username is used and two aliases to the same local host address are given, there will be duplicate user/device interactions, unless the driver can resolve the local host address as well.
 Note thatbecause we use the server socket address, there will different cache